ForestryAnalytics/DataViz/ggseas/00-ggseas.md

 ggseas aims to make it easier and quicker to incorporate seasonal adjustment, including with the professional standard X13-SEATS-ARIMA algorithms, into exploratory work flows.
 It does this by letting you incorporate seasonally adjusted variables into graphics with multiple series (dimensions mapped to facets or to colour), and by letting you simultaneously decompose and plot on the same graphic at once several related series.

 Adding indexing, rolling averages or sums, and quick conversion from ts to data.frame to the toolbox is part of the same idea, making it easier to do exploratory data analysis with many time series at once.

-All the functions mentioned above have helpfiles that are more comprehensive than the examples can show.

-Please log any issues - enhancement and bug requests - at https://github.com/ellisp/ggseas/issues.